christc4/websites-2024/mal.avsbq.org/quotes.md

 > _We don't need your origin story, we know you're a villain_

 > _Imagine u hit the gym and ur trying to build urself up only for Purple Aki not to feel ur muscles you'd be gutted_

+> _During my interview today I poured some water into a cup and it overflowed a little bit. &ldquo;Nervous?&rdquo; asked the interviewer.
+I simply replied, &ldquo;No I just always give 110&#37;&rdquo; &ndash; Someone on twitter

 <img src=".pix/mom_text.webp" style="width: 200px; height: auto;">